Santhiyashankar/CRYPTOGRAPHY/README.md

-# CRYPTOGRAPHY
-HILL CIPHER
+# HILL CIPHER
-EX.
-NO: 1(C) AIM:

-IMPLEMENTATION OF HILL CIPHER
+# EX.
+NO: 1(C) IMPLEMENTATION OF HILL CIPHER

+## AIM

-## To write a C program to implement the hill cipher substitution techniques.
+To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: